NC Algorithms for Computing a Perfect Matching and a Maximum Flow in One-Crossing-Minor-Free Graphs: Introduction

 The $K_{3,3}$-minor-free graphs are particularly attractive as a target for this problem because they form a natural extreme case for certain approaches.
 In particular, they are known to have Pfaffian orientations, by which their matchings can be counted using matrix determinants~\cite{Kas-GTTP-67,Lit-CM-74}, while for $K_{3,3}$ itself and for any minor-free family that does not forbid it, this tool is unavailable.
 However, our result breaks through this barrier: we give an NC algorithm for finding a perfect matching in graphs belonging to any one-crossing-minor-free class of graphs.
 That is, if $H$ is any graph that can be drawn in the plane with only one crossing pair of edges, then we can find perfect matchings in the $H$-minor-free graphs in NC.
 Because $K_{3,3}$ can be drawn with one crossing, our result includes in particular the $K_{3,3}$-minor-free graphs.
-More generally, we can find in NC a perfect matching of minimum weight, in the same families of graphs, when the weights are polynomially-bounded integers.
+Other previously-studied graph classes to which our result applies include the $K_5$-minor-free graphs~\cite{Wag-MA-37}, the $(K_6-2e)$-minor-free graphs~\cite{Mah-JGT-08}, and the Wagner-minor-free graphs~\cite{MahRob-JCTB-16}; see \autoref{fig:k5-k33-w8} for the forbidden minors of these classes.